kappa/Text-Hyphen/README.md

 Copyright 2008-2015 Alex Kapranoff.

-This is free software; you can redistribute it and/or modify it under the terms GNU General Public License version 3.
+This is free software; you can redistribute it and/or modify it under the terms of the BSD License.